imsalimansari/imsalimansari/README.md

 🌱 Ever the explorer, I'm on a quest to discover the latest tools and techniques in cybersecurity and penetration testing.

-👯 Seeking partners in cybercrime...
-I mean, collaboration!
-Let's team up on CTF challenges and chase bug bounties together!

-💬 Passionate about all things penetration testing, bug bounty programs, CTFs, and even a bit of DevOps magic.
-Let's have a nerdy chat!
+💬 Passionate about penetration testing.

-📫 Drop me a line at [Email](mailto:jaspreetauthentic@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/thebugbounter/).
+📫 Drop me a line at [Email](mailto:salimansari7644@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/imsalimansari/).
 Let's make the digital world a safer place, one vulnerability at a time!

 ## Tools & Technologies